Editing and Proofreading Course: An Introduction

 Centre for Continuing Education

 Nearest train stations are Newtown Station and Macdonaldtown Station.
-Note that although Mcdonaltown Station is marginally closer by distance than Newtown Station, it is an uphill walk to King Street and trains do not stop at Mcdonaltown Station as frequently as Newtown Station.
+Although Macdonaldtown Station is marginally closer by distance than Newtown Station, it is an uphill walk to King Street and trains do not stop at Macdonaldtown Station as frequently as Newtown Station.